paulscherrerinstitute/mrfioc2/README.md

 * `oldDocs` folder contains the old documentation from the original mrfioc2 driver.
 * `doxy` folder contains the generated doxygen documentation.
 For information on how to generate it, inspect readme in `documentation` folder.

+## Quick start (PSI)
+To set up an IOC application for EVR we need to set up a startup script and a substitution file matching the timing card form factor.
+Suitable ones are available in the `PSI/example` folder:

+* EVG
+    * example startup script (`EVG-VME_startup.script`)
+    * example substitution files (`evg_VME-230.subs`, `evg_VME-300.subs`)
+* EVR
+    * example startup scripts (`EVR-VME_startup.script`, `PCIe_startup.script`)
+    * example substitution files (`evr_cPCI-230.subs`, `evr_PCIe-300.subs`, `evr_VME-230.subs`, `evr_VME-300.subs`)

+For example, to set up a basic IOC for use with EVR-VME-300 timing card, user should:

+* prepare a switable IOC structure in a `TOP` folder
+* copy `PSI/example/evr_VME-300.subs` to `TOP/cfg/EVR0.subs`
+* configure parameters of the EVR by setting macros in `TOP/cfg/EVR0.subs`.
+Individual parameters are described in `documentation/evr_manual.pdf`, and tutorials for various scenarios are available in `documentation/tutorial.pdf`.
+* copy `PSI/example/EVR-VME_startup.script` to `TOP/startup.script`
+* adjust the parameters in the startup script to fit your setup, eg.:

+        require mrfioc2

+        # define the system name.
+This is prefixed to all record names
+        epicsEnvSet SYS "MTEST-VME-TIMINGTEST"

+        ##########################
+        #-----!
+EVR Setup ------!#
+        ##########################

+        ## The following parameters are available to set up the device.
+They can either be set as an epics environmental variable, or passed as a macro to the 'runScript' command:
+        # The following macros are available to set up the mrfioc2:
+        # SYS 			is used as a prefix for all records.
+In this example it is set at the beginning using 'epicsEnvSet'
+        # DEVICE		"EVR0"		## is the event receiver / timing card name. (default: EVR0)
+        # EVR_SLOT		3			## is the VME crate slot where EVR is inserted. (default: 3)
+        # EVR_MEMOFFSET	0x3000000	## is the base A32 address (default: 0x3000000)
+        # EVR_IRQLINE 	0x5			## is the interrupt level. (default: 0x5)
+        # EVR_IRQVECT	0x26		## is the interrupt vector (default: 0x26)
+        # EVR_SUBS is the path to the substitution file that should be loaded. (default: cfg/$(DEVICE).subs=cfg/EVR0.subs)

+        runScript $(mrfioc2_DIR)/mrfioc2_evr-VME.cmd, "DEVICE=EVR0, EVR_SLOT=3, EVR_MEMOFFSET=0x3000000, EVR_IRQLINE=0x5"

+* use `swit -V` to deploy the IOC

+## Using the application
+As with any EPICS application, build procedure produces all the necessary database files and an IOC for each architecture built.
+An example application for the `linux-x86_64` architecture is available in `iocBoot` folder.
+For more details inspect the `evr_manual.pdf` available in the `documentation` folder.

+GUIs are available:

+* `evgMrmApp/opi/EVG/` contains the caQtDm GUI for event generator (event master)
+* `evrMrmApp/opi/EVR/` contains the caQtDm GUI for event receiver and health monitor for EVR.

+Each folder contains a readme file which explains how to run the GUIs.

+### PSI
+Example substitution files and startup scripts are available in the `PSI/example` folder.
+For more details inspect the `evr_manual.pdf` and `tutorial.pdf` available in the `documentation` folder.

+## Supported hardware

+* EVG VME-230: VME-230 form factor event generator.
+* EVG VME-300: VME-300 form factor event master (event generator).
+* EVG cPCI-230: cPCI-230 form factor event generator (except GUI)
+* EVR VME-230: VME-230 form factor event receiver.
+* EVR VME-300: VME-300 form factor event receiver.
+* EVR PCIe-300: PCIe-300 form factor event receiver.
+* EVR cPCI-230: cPCI-230 form factor event receiver (except GUI)

+mrfioc2 driver supports hardware firmware versions up to and including 202.
+Minimal supported firmware version for :

+* EVG is 3,
+* PCIe form factor EVR is 3,
+* VME form factor EVR 4.

+## Known issues
+* With firmware version 200+ (support for 300-series hardware)
+    * some EVR-PCIe-300 devices with firmware version 200+ do not work at 142.876 MHz event clock.
+They were tested, and were working, at 125 MHz event clock.
+    * mapping two output sources to one output was not tested on EVR-PCIe-300 devices.
+    * sending does not work if delay compensation is disabled.
+    * in addition to the segmented data buffer operation, data buffer interrupt also gets triggered by the control logic that was used in older hardware.
+This in turn means reduced performance, since data buffer handling is triggered when there is no data buffer update.
+Awaiting firmware fix.
+    * sending the data buffer upstream does not work on EVR-VME-300 and was not tested on other cards.
+    * CML: only frequency mode works, since hardware addresses which store patterns are currently not accessible.
+    * EVM-VME-300: Input registers for FrontInp0 and FrontInp2 are linked together in hardware.
+Awaiting firmware fix.

 ## Prerequisites

 - [EPICS base](http://www.aps.anl.gov/epics/base/R3-14/index.php) >= 3.14.8.2